isabella232/web-docs-tee/docs/testing/hello_rustee.md

 hello-rustee
 ```

-The Output should be quite similar to what we got running the app in qemu.
+The Output should be quite similar to what we got running the app in `qemu`.